 Less than two-thirds (64.7 percent) of Hispanics over the age of 25 have a high school degree.
-They are four times less likely to have completed high school than non-Hispanic whites.22
+They are four times less likely to have completed high school than non-Hispanic whites.

 But over the past several decades, more Latinos have pursued higher education.
-The percent with a bachelor's degree nearly doubled from 8 percent in 1990 to 15 percent in 2014.23 The share of recent high school graduates enrolled in post-secondary education has increased from 43 percent in 1990 to more than 65 percent in 2014.24
+The percent with a bachelor's degree nearly doubled from 8 percent in 1990 to 15 percent in 2014.
+The share of recent high school graduates enrolled in post-secondary education has increased from 43 percent in 1990 to 60 percent in 2013.

 There are large differences in the levels of education attained by first-generation Hispanics (born outside the United States) and later generations.
-Eighty-one percent of U.S.-born Hispanics over the age of 25 have graduated from high school; only 52 percent of foreign-born Hispanic adults have high school degrees.
-Further, nearly 19 percent of U.S.-born Hispanics hold a bachelor's degree, while less than 11 percent of foreign-born Hispanics hold a bachelor's degree.25
+Seventy-five percent of U.S.-born Hispanics have graduated from high school; only half of foreign-born Hispanics have high school degrees.
+Eighteen percent of U.S.-born Hispanics hold a bachelor's degree; just over 10 percent of foreign-born Hispanics hold a bachelor's degree.

-The increasing rates of educational attainment have paid off for Latino families in terms of higher incomes and wealth attainment.
-Latino families with a college-educated head of household earn 2.2 times more income and have net worth 4.1 times greater than those without a college education.26
+The increasing rates of educational attainment have paid off for Latino families in terms of higher incomes and wealth.
+Latino families with a college-educated head of household earn 2.2 times more income and have net worth 4.1 times greater than those without a college education.

 The relationship between education and economic well-being is complex.
 Over the long-run, the benefits of a college degree are smaller for Latinos and African Americans than for whites and Asians.
-Even for Latinos with a bachelor's or advanced degree, the unemployment rate is 3.4 percent, a full percentage point higher than the unemployment rate for whites with a bachelor's or advanced degree (2.4 percent).27
+Even for Latinos with a college degree, the unemployment rate is 3.9 percent, a full percentage point higher than the unemployment rate for whites (2.9 percent).